 How much do I want to borrow?

-When would I like to repay the loan?
+When do I want to repay the loan?

-Long term loans generally have the lowest rates and 10 years or more to pay off.
-If you’re in it for the long haul, long term is best.
-If you plan on early payoff, check with your lender about penalties.
+Long-term loans generally have the lowest rates and take 10 years or more to pay off.
+If you’re in it for the long haul, long-term is typically best.
+If you plan on an early payoff, check with your lender about penalties.